 - Feeling moody, unhappy, burned out, etc.

-- Weakened immune system which causes increased susceptibility to illnesses
+- Weakened immune system, which can increase susceptibility to illnesses

-As Clinical Trial Managers know, their job can be stressful and require long hours.
+As Clinical Trial Managers know, your job can be stressful and require long hours.
 CTMs carry a full plate of important responsibilities.
-It is easy for CTMs to get lost in their work – there is always an important task to complete or an issue that needs to be immediately resolved.
+It’s easy to get lost in your work — there’s always an important task to complete or an issue to resolve immediately.

-However, the fast pace can only be kept for so long before stress begins to take its toll.
+However, you can only keep the fast pace for so long before stress begins to take a toll.

 Before stress wreaks havoc on your productivity, relationships, or health, work to find a better work-life balance.

 Everyone wins when Clinical Trial Managers find a healthy work-life balance.
-From the CTM to their employer to their co-workers to their family and friends, work-life balance is a beneficial necessity.
+From you as the CTM to your employer, coworkers, family, and friends, maintaining work-life balance is a beneficial necessity.

 Ways CTMs Can Find Work-Life Balance

-The job of a Clinical Trial Manager is very fulfilling because of the ability to impact many lives by managing clinical research studies that lead to new treatments, devices, and/or a better understanding of disease prevention.
+The job of a Clinical Trial Manager is very fulfilling.
+You impact many lives by managing studies that lead to new treatments, devices, or a better understanding of disease prevention.

-In order to stay in the rewarding but fast-paced industry of Clinical Research for the long term, we recommend these 4 ideas for creating and maintaining work-life balance:
+To stay in the rewarding but fast-paced industry of Clinical Research for the long term, we recommend these four ideas for creating and maintaining work-life balance:

-If you really can’t take your PTO before the end of the year, ask if you can carry it over to the next year or request flex days to use at a later date.
-You may be working hard now, but you will have this time to look forward to in the future.
+If you truly cannot take your PTO before the end of the year, ask if you can carry it over to the next year or request flex days to use at a later date.
+You may have a lot on your plate now, but you will have this time to look forward to in the future.

-FTE is how Resourcing allocates a resource to a project:
+FTE is how Resourcing allocates someone to a project:

 - .25 FTE = 10 hours/week